-- Even though it is difficult for us to understand, God is triune-three Persons: the Father, Son and Holy Spirit-while at the same time one single God (Deut.
+- Even though it is difficult for us to understand, God is the Triune God-three Persons: the Father, Son and Holy Spirit-while at the same time one single God (Deut.
 6:4). - 2.
 The three Persons of the Trinity are in constant healthy relationship.
 Likewise, Christ's disciples are to live in healthy relationship with others.